0xandee/privfi-app/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🏗️ Attribution

+This frontend was forked from https://www.train.tech/ and adapted for private cryptocurrency swapping functionality.

 ## 🔗 Links

 - **Live App**: https://privfi-app.vercel.app